horaciovelvetine/ForceDrawnGraphs/docs/DEVLOG.md

 - It would be tremendously cool to have the final web app be tremendously bulletproof, I want to make error handling and testing a priority.
 (Writing my famous last words here)

-# Thursday May 16, 2024
+# Thursday May 16 - Sundayy May 19, 2024

 - [X] Opting not to use records for some of the DTO models recieving data from the API, there is likely a good way to rewrite these 'details' records as Records, but I'll leave that for a refactor, and take not of it here.
-- [ ] Storing properties?

-Initially the details of the properties are intended to be stored on the WikiDocStmtDetails model - but I'm not sold this is the best way to do this (it potentially adds an additional ent fetch into the cycle, and even 2 async-requests will mean the minimum time for response will be >1s no matter how fast the math is done).
+- [ ] Initially the details of the properties are intended to be stored on the `WikiDocStmtDetails` model - but I'm not sold this is the best way to do this (it potentially adds an additional ent fetch into the cycle, and even 2 async-requests will mean the minimum time for response will be >1s no matter how fast the math is done).
 While the goal here is to keep the app stateless, either a SQLite cache of the properties, a local memory cache, or even just a small stupid CSV cache stored in the resources folder might be a better way to do this, where as they are fetched their details are stored in a cache, and then the cache is used to get the details of the properties, and fetch the ones we dont already know.

 - [ ] `ingestEntValueSnakAsEdge()` method sets the `srcStmtValue` using a raw `toString()` call, this is likely going to end up with some funky results for the values of the edges for which it used in creating.
-May need a helper to really narrow down the type of Value being returned here and handle it accordingly.
+May need a helper to really narrow down the type of Value being returned here and handle it accordingly. **UPDATE: Commonly a double quoted value is returned e.g. ""foo"" - often a string and can be handled witha  simple `replace("\"", "")` call.**

-- [ ] Handling some edge cases as I'm running the edge creation the first time:
+## Real Statement Cases to Analyze:

 ```log
 2024-05-13 21:41:40